 In addition to keeping out moisture, sealcoating’s protective layer acts like sunscreen for your driveway.
 In this way, you’re investing in a longer-lasting, better-looking surface that resists fading and stays strong for years to come.
 In fact, after sealcoating, your driveway will look like it’s brand new—the dark color and level surface gives a clean and well-maintained appearance.
 If you’re considering selling your home, sealcoating is a great way to boost curb appeal and impress potential buyers without paying the full price of a new driveway installation.

 Think of sealcoating as an investment in your driveway’s future.
 Sealcoating costs a fraction of what you’d pay for major repairs—typically between $0.15 to $0.25 per square foot, compared to a full replacement, which can run you $3 to $5 per square foot.
 Ignoring small cracks or surface damage can leave you with expensive potholes or other large-scale repairs.
-By staying on top of preventative maintenance, you save significant money over time and avoid the stress of dealing with a driveway that’s falling apart.
+By staying on top of preventative asphalt maintenance, you save significant money over time and avoid the stress of dealing with a driveway that’s falling apart.

 Cracks and potholes are more than just eyesores—they’re potential safety hazards.
 If someone trips and falls on your driveway, you could end up dealing with medical bills or even lawsuits.
 An uneven surface can also cause vehicle damage, from tire blowouts to suspension issues.
 So when you sealcoat your driveway, you're making it safer for everyone as well as preventing secondary, unforeseen expenses.